-In November 2014, the Company signed an option agreement with Minera Peñoles de Chile Ltda ("Peñoles"), a subsidiary of Mexican mining company, Industrias Peñoles SAB de CV, for the latter to acquire a 70% interest in Coro's Llancahue project, located 300km south of Santiago in the VII Region of Chile.
+In November 2014, Minera Peñoles de Chile Ltda, a subsidiary of Mexican mining company, Industrias Peñoles SAB de CV entered in an option to acquire a 70% interest in the project.
+Coro announced the termination of this option agreement in October 2016.